ShaileshRawat1403/sans_serif_sentiments/ai-handbook/ai-models-guide/ai-change-comms-playbook.md

 ***

-## 🧠 Reflection Activity: Craft Your Org’s Change Story
+##  Reflection Activity: Craft Your Orgs Change Story

 Write a short internal post or email draft: